apigee/registry/cmd/registry-graphql/README.md

 ## Invocation

 Just run the `registry-graphql` program.
-It currently takes no options and uses the `APG_*` environment variables to connect to a Registry API server.
+It uses the `APG_*` environment variables to connect to a Registry API server.
 Because it serves static files, it should be run in the same directory as its source files.

 If you're building a React or other browser-hosted client application, you can use the `-cors-allow-origin` flag to allow CORS requests while you are